MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Fixed bug where the Unity Package Manager failed to get information and the console was spammed by the same message on repeat.

-#### WebSlate Controllable
+#### WebSlate Controllables to display URls in Mesh events

-Developers can add WebSlate Controllables to their environment, unlocking the ability for Event organizers to update content URLs during live events.
+* With the release of the 24.10 Mesh Toolkit, developers now have the ability to add WebSlate Controllables to environments.
+These WebSlates enable event attendees to interact with a webpage while in a Mesh event, empowering event organizers to dynamically change the content that's displayed on WebSlates in real-time.

-* **Developers:** Same simple workflow for adding Webslates, with minor additional configurations to add Controllable capabilities.
+* Developers: Same simple workflow for adding Webslates, with minor additional configurations to add Controllable capabilities

-* **Event organizers:** Toggle URLs, visibility (on/off), and optionally Prevent suspension (to keep WebSlates always on).
-Via the Control panel, changing the URL at runtime updates WebSlates for all users in the event, instantly (global refresh).
+Event organizers: Toggle URLs, visibility (on/off), and optionally Prevent suspension (to keep WebSlates always on).
+Via the host panel, changing the URL at runtime updates WebSlates for all users in the event, instantly (global refresh).

-* **End users:** Upon cursor/controller hover, a menu bar with a built-in refresh button and a tooltip briefly explaining single-user nature of webslates has been added (some webapps may offer shared experiences).
+* End users: Upon cursor/controller hover, a menu bar with a built-in refresh button and a tooltip briefly explaining single-user nature of webslates has been added (some webapps may offer shared experiences).
 This provides a way to return to the URL set by organizers (in the case the user navigates away) and can be used incase webapps have issues during experiences.

+Some notable details to consider are:

+* Developers have the option to select if a URL can be changed while an event is occurring or not by removing the WebSlate Controllable script in the parent WebSlateFramed GameObject.

+* Developers choose the location of the WebSlate in the environment.
+Currently, WebSlate positioning is not adjustable after they are uploaded to an environment (this is not an Object in the Catalog).

+* The content and interaction of the WebSlate will depend on which webapp is displayed on it.
+For example, some webapps will provide synchronized inputs for all users, creating a sense of a shared interaction - but navigation and scrolling will not be synced across users.
+Choosing which URLs are displayed in the WebSlate and testing them is important to achieve the desired experience.

+* Currently SSO is not supported for any webapps in Mesh.
+However, on Mesh for Windows (not Quest), signing into certain apps does work via manual authentication.
+Within the WebSlate, the Microsoft account manager will allow sign in using the credentials that are present on the user's machine for easy and secure content access.
+Note: Although this unlocks the ability to use Fluid Framework apps like Microsoft Whiteboard and Loop, only inputs are synced across users, not navigation or scrolling.

+24.10 Toolkit upgrade note:

+For existing environments with the WebSlateFramed component in the Unity scene, upgrading Mesh Toolkit to 24.10 will automatically provide organizers with WebSlate Controllable functionality upon Upload.
+This means that organizers will be able to toggle the URL for their WebSlates at runtime via the Control Panel, and that end users will see a refresh button/info coin upon hovering the slate.
+We suggest double checking WebSlate positioning in environments to ensure the user-facing menu bar that appears at runtime upon hover (located below the slate in the center) is not colliding with any other parts of the environment.
+For those who don't want URLs to be controlled by organizers, the WebSlate Controllable can be turned off by removing the "WebSlate Controllable" script from their WebSlate GameObject.

 **24.10 Toolkit upgrade note  for WebSlates:**